Zimbra/zimbra-zimlet-rssfeed/README.md

 ## Installation

-The Zimbra ChatGPT Zimlet is released as open-source Zimlet without official support.
-You can install it by running the following commands as root:
+You can install the Zimlet by running the following commands as root:

 ```
 wget https://github.com/Zimbra/zimbra-zimlet-rssfeed/releases/download/0.0.1/zimbra-zimlet-rssfeed.zip -O /tmp/zimbra-zimlet-rssfeed.zip